 Devotees gather around the holy relic of Punja Sahib at the historic gurdwara in Hassan Abdal

 Gurdwara Panja (Palm) Sahib was established during the reign of Maharaja Ranjit Singh.
 The foundation of the beautiful three-storey building, designed after the samadh of Maharaja Ranjit Singh in Lahore, was laid on 14th October, 1932, by five eminent holy men, Panj Piyare.
 Built with grey sandstone, its exterior is spotted with protruding domed bay windows.
 The central fluted dome is surrounded by several symmetrically placed big and small domes.
 Unlike the Maharaja's samadh in Lahore, it has porches covering entrances to the sanctum which stands within the sarovar that receives water gushing forth from around the rock bearing the sacred Panja Sahib or the palm-imprint of the Guru.
 Several other buildings for staff and pilgrims and other ancillaries were added subsequently.
 Guru Ka Langar at Panja Sahib was famous for the quality of food and service at all hours of day and night.
 Congregational fair used to be held on Baisakhi (mid-April) and on 30th October until 1947.
 Now only organised bands of pilgrims occasionally visit Panja Sahib with the permission of the Pakistan government.
 One of such regular visits coincides with the Baisakhi festival.
+For Sikhs, Hassan Abdal has special significance — and a special place in their hearts.
+It houses the imprint of the hand or punja believed to be that of Guru Nanak, the founder of the Sikh religion.

 This makes Punja Sahib one of the three holiest shrines of Sikh religion — the other two being the Golden Temple in Amritsar, India and Nankana Sahib in Sheikhupura, Pakistan.